zoxpx/pxdocs/content/reference/release-notes/_index.md

   Workaround: This is a variant of the previous errata.
   For volume with replication factor set to 1, Cloudsnap backup does not resume after the node with replica goes down.

+## 1.7.4
+* PWX-7292 For all storage errors retry 3 times before making pool offline
+* PWX-7291 Detect ssd based pools and mount with nossd if kernel version is less than 4.15
+* PWX-7214 LIC: Goroutine leak at license watch re-supscription
+* PWX-7143 LIC: Should hard-code "absolute maximums" into License evaluations
+* PWX-7142 LIC: SuperMicro misinterpreted as VM [roblox]

 ## 1.7.3

 * Provide a runtime option to enable more compact data out of flash media to avoid disk fragementation